Tsoktsok/Information-Systems-NTUA/README.md

 # Usage
 For detailed instructions on running tests for graph operations and machine learning, please refer to the guides located in the scripts folder.
 Each guide provides step-by-step information on how to effectively test the code in these specific domains.

+# Paper and Results

+Additionally, there are two folders of particular interest:

+The paper folder contains our comprehensive paper based on the results and findings.
+Feel free to explore it for a deeper understanding of our analysis.

+In the results folder, you'll find our detailed test results, allowing you to read and compare the outcomes of the experiments.